Well. Yes. Chocolate Burnt Basque

 Next add one egg at a time.
 With the food processor it won't take long, just about five, ten seconds to blend in each egg.

-Sift* in the cornstarch and cocoa powder, a few zips around the bowl for a few seconds.
+the cornstarch and cocoa powder, a few zips around the bowl for a few seconds.

 Next, scoop in your chocolate ganache, zip that around until everything looks like a melted chocolate milkshake.